 grammar or anyone else reading it.
 FEW is private.
 The challenge comes from summoning the will to protect your writing time

 from every day distractions.
-Turn off your cell phone and instant messaging!
-This time belongs to you and is important for
+Turn off your cell phone and other devices!
+This time belongs to you and is important for your

-act of writing is more intimate when my hand guides a pen across paper in my own script, but this is my experience of FEW.
+of writing is more intimate when my hand guides a pen across paper in my own script, but this is my experience of FEW.
+Since

-you did, thought or observed today.
-There is a random quality to diary entries because the writing usually meanders through
+thought or observed today.
+There is a random quality to diary entries because the writing usually meanders through the day

-intervals.
-You choose an event, thought, feeling or concern related to your loss and make it the first sentence at the top
+You choose an event, thought, feeling or concern related to your loss and make it the first sentence at the top of the page.

 Here are some ideas to get you started with focused expressive writing, but your own